tmtenbrink/analyzefrc/README.md

 AnalyzeFRC has native support for .lif files and can also easily read single images in formats supported by Pillow (PIL).
 Other formats require converting that image into a NumPy array and using that to instantiate AnalyzeFRC's native objects.

+### Defaults

+- By default, when using `frc_process`, `preprocess` is set to True.
+It ensures that each input image is cropped into square form and that a Tukey window is applied.
+Supply `proprocess=False` to disable this behavior.
+- By default, when using `frc_process`, `concurrency` is set to True.
+This leverages the `deco` package to leverage more cores for a 1.5x+ speedup (not higher because the most resource-intensive computations are already parallelized). !!
+However, please run the program inside a `if __name__ == '__main__':` block when concurrency is enabled!
+Otherwise it will fail!
+You can also disable concurrency instead by passing `concurrency=False` to `process_frc`.
+- By default, if an `FRCMeasurement` is processed without any preset `CurveTask` and has two images, it sets the method to `2FRC`.
+Otherwise, `1FRC` is used.
+- By default, plots are grouped by `measures`, i.e. every measurement will be plotted separately.
+Use the `group_<grouping>`.
+Other available groupings include `all` (all curves in one plot, use this only to retrieve them to use custom groupings), `sets` (all curves in the same set name in one plot) and `curves` (one plot per curve).

 ### Usage

 To simply compute the 1FRC of all channels of a .lif dataset and plot the results, you can do the following: